-Cognita ensures that staff receive training on Looked After Children, including on the reasons children become looked after, their legal status, the support that staff can provide to keep such children safe and the ways in which they can maximise educational stability for Looked After Children.
+Cognita ensures that the Looked After Lead receives training on Looked After Children, including on the reasons children become looked after, their legal status, the support that staff can provide to keep such children safe and the ways in which they can maximise educational stability for Looked After Children.

-The Looked After Lead, in collaboration with the DSL, (a) is responsible for ensuring that any looked after children are adequately supported by staff in school; (b) has contact details of the child's social worker and the name and contact details of the Virtual School Head for children in care; (c) ensures that relevant staff members have sufficient information about the child's looked after legal status and care arrangements; (d) works with the Virtual School Head to discuss how staff can best support the progress of Looked After Children in the school and meet the needs in the child's Personal Education Plan; and (e) attends Looked After Children reviews and other meetings they are required to attend.
+The Looked After Lead, in collaboration with the DSL, (a) is responsible for ensuring that any looked after children are adequately supported by staff in school; (b) has contact details of the child's social worker and the name and contact details of the Virtual School Head for children in care; (c) ensures that relevant staff members have sufficient information about the child's looked after legal status and care arrangements; (d) works with the Virtual School Head to discuss how staff can best support and promote the educational progress and achievement of Looked After Children and previously looked after children in the school and meet the needs in the looked after child's Personal Education Plan; and (e) attends Looked After Children reviews and other meetings they are required to attend.
 More information can be found here about the role and responsibility of the LAC Lead.